Virginia Court Records

 How do I Find Inmate Death Records in Virginia?

 Inmate death records in Virginia are primarily maintained by the correctional facility where the inmate was incarcerated and pronounced dead.
-Depending on the information’s sensitivity and the inmate’s request before death, the department may or may not provide full information on an inmate’s death records.
+Depending on the information’s sensitivity and the inmate’s request before death, the department may or may not provide complete information on an inmate’s death records.

-Besides, if the requester is legally entitled to obtaining copies of the death record, they can be retrieved from the Registrar in the city or county of death or the Division of Vital Records.
+Besides, if the requester is legally entitled to obtain copies of the death record, they can be retrieved from the Registrar in the city or county of death or the Division of Vital Records.

 How do I Conduct a Federal Prison Inmate Search?